alexfacehead/EasyGPT-3.5/README.md

 Simple fixes to this will be introduced soon.

 # TO DO IN ORDER OF PRIORITY
+- Update error handling (ex: no `--temperature-50.0` flag)
 - Internet connectivity
-- Fix flags and arguments
+- Fix flags and arguments, switch to pytest instead of unittest (high priority)
 - More steerability and continuous querying
 - Chat history!
 Free of training data theft
 - Logging & advanced debug output (and suppression)